-anangementer

 Child's Surname:

 Child's First Name(s):

 Address:

 Contact number:

 Please tick the appropriate boxes below:

-Is the above named child a Baptised Catholic or have they Yes No

-been received into the Catholic Church?

-Is the certificate of Catholic Baptism or Reception into the Yes No

-Catholic Church attached?
+Is the above named child a Baptised Catholic or have they been received into the Catholic Church?
+No Is the certificate of Catholic Baptism or Reception into No the Catholic Church attached?

-A Certificate of Catholic Baptism or Reception into the Catholic Church is required in order for the Board of Directors to give the correct priority to an application.
+A Certificate of Catholic Baptism or Reception into the Catholic Church is required in order for the Local Governing Body to give the correct priority to an application.